• Skip to primary navigation

 Process photo 2 showing bringing all ingredients to a low boil.

-2. Thicken.
-Once your toffee sauce reaches a boil, reduce heat to maintain a low rolling boil for 3-4 minutes, or until thickened.
+Step 2: Thicken.
+Once your toffee sauce reaches a boil, reduce heat to maintain a low rolling boil for 3-4 minutes or until thickened.

-• Reheating: Reheat larger portions in a saucepan on the stovetop, or small individual portions in the microwave at a lower 50% power setting in short 15-20 second intervals.
+Reheat larger portions in a saucepan on the stovetop until heated to your satisfaction.
+Alternatively, you can reheat small individual portions in the microwave at a lower 50% power setting in short 15-20 second intervals.

-• Thin out your toffee sauce if needed.
+Thin it out if needed.
 Add a splash of heavy cream to thin your toffee sauce if it is too thick when reheating.

 Pin image of English toffee sauce in a glass jar.